 The Joy-Con controllers will often wiggle ever-so-slightly when locked in place in tablet mode.
 It's noticeable, but it will only occasionally affect gameplay by making you stop the game and reconnect the controllers.
 If your Joy-Cons feel like they are about to fall off, go to the next step.

 Make sure your Joy-Cons are locked

-It's pretty easy to forget to push the controller all the way down, especially when the console is powered off and you don't get the extra added noise from the Switch's speakers.
-So, before you move on to the next step, be sure your Joy-Cons are actually properly connected to the Switch.
+It's pretty easy to forget to push the controller all the way down, especially when the console is powered off, and you don't get the extra added noise from the Switch's speakers.
 If you're sure they are connected properly, but they still wiggle around a lot, try the next step.